Packer-Lab/imagingplus/README.md

 ## Documentation

 The documentation for `packerlabimaging` is not currently hosted online.
-Instead, you can access the documentation by opening the `index.html` file found in the following file path of the downloaded git repo:
+Instead, you can access the documentation by opening the `index.html` file found from the following file path of the downloaded git repo on your local computer:

-packerlabimaging-git-repo > docs > build > index.html
+{packerlabimaging-git-repo local copy} > docs > build > index.html

 ## **Plotting of data/analysis**